 3. Use smart content to unify your interactions.

 If your CDP is integrated with your content management system (CMS), this step will likely be a bit easier than if they're operating independently of each other.
 Even if they aren't integrated, you can still be successful with cross-channel marketing; it may just require more hands-on work to personalize your content.

-With your customers analyze and segmented based upon their interactions, your next step is to begin the process of customizing your content so that it matches each viewer's needs.
+With your customers analyzed and segmented based on their interactions, your next step is to begin the process of customizing your content so that it matches each viewer's needs.

-If your CMS is able to utilize smart content, create content– or at least sections of content– based upon the segmented lists you've broken your contacts into.
+If your CMS is able to utilize smart content, create content — or at least sections of content — based upon the segmented lists you've broken your contacts into.
 For example, let's say you're publishing a blog post about one of your core services.
-You can customize this blog post for various segments so that customers who you've deemed to be the warmest leads based upon past interactions will see a CTA to contact sales to get started.
+You can customize this blog post for various segments so that customers who you've deemed to be the warmest leads based on past interactions will see a CTA to contact sales to get started.
 If you know that another customer has already viewed your pricing page, perhaps this CTA will show an offer for them to claim 10% off.
 For contacts who haven't had many interactions, or for whom this is their first interaction, this section may be replaced with recommended content about the same topic.

 Regardless of where these readers are at in the buyer's journey, you're showing them the content that's most relevant to where they're at.
 If your CMS isn't integrated with your CDP or CRM, you'll want to leverage other means of communication to manually cater your content to your viewers' individual needs.
 For example, if you've been able to identify three distinct variations of one of your personas, put that information to good use and create three variations of your next newsletter so that each segment gets the most relevant content.
 Additionally, you can use this knowledge to create custom audiences for targeted advertising on social media.

 4. Optimize and repeat.